CampagneLaboratory/variationanalysis-apps/parallel-gatk-realigner-3/Readme.md

 * A coordinate-sorted BAM alignment and its index.
 * A Genome in FASTA format compressed with bgzip.
-* The distribution of the GATK software used to run HaplotypeCaller in a zipped archive. (we request it because we cannot redistribute GATK as per its license.)
+* The distribution of the GATK software used to run HaplotypeCaller in a zipped archive.
+  * We request it because we cannot redistribute GATK as per its license.
 * (Optional) Extra arguments for GATK 4.
+* The version of the Docker image to use.
+Default is set to the version that was tested with the app.
+  * **WARNING**:  We discourage to use `latest` as version because runs at different times may give different results if the image changes

 **What does this app output?**
 * BAM alignment, realigned with HaplotypeCaller, and its index.